This article was originally published here by Digital Earth Africa.

 Using these valuable insights, SUZA will work closely with stakeholders to conduct validation in these bay areas and conduct the same analysis in neighbouring Pemba Island to help with the development of an integrated coastal management plan.
 SUZA is also working with the Tanzania Ministry of Environment to improve coastline biodiversity management in line with the Zanzibar National Development agenda and the SDGs.
 In collaboration with other partners such as the UN Development Programme and the UN Environment Programme, SUZA will continue to use EO time series data for awareness efforts of mangrove conservation to demonstrate the impacts to communities.

+This blog marks World Environment Day, observed every year on 5 June to raise awareness of protecting our planet.
+The theme for 2020 is Biodiversity: Time for nature.
 Find out more about World Environment Day led by the United Nations Environment Programme.

 Learn about SUZA's ZANSEA project.